 (2) When one branch of the split winding fails, the bus voltage of the other branch decreases relatively little.
 At the same time, when the motor of one branch of the split winding starts automatically, the voltage of the other branch is almost unaffected.
 This improves the reliability of half the load supplied by the factory bus.

-In conclusion, split transformers offer a multitude of advantages that make them a preferred choice for various applications.
-From their ease of installation and flexibility in retrofitting to their space-saving design and enhanced safety features, split transformers deliver efficiency, reliability, and cost-effectiveness.
+From installation and flexibility in retrofitting to their space-saving design and enhanced safety features, split transformers deliver efficiency, reliability, and cost-effectiveness.
 As electrical systems continue to evolve, split transformers remain a versatile solution for meeting the demands of modern infrastructure.
-Whether in commercial, industrial, or utility settings, the benefits of split transformers underscore their significance in ensuring efficient power distribution and maintenance.